Welko/rtvis-webgpu-tutorial/README.md

 }
 ```

-The last step for this task is now to read the data back the CPU, where we can print it to the console.
+The last step for this task is now to read the data back to the CPU, where we can print it to the console.

 However, we cannot read directly from our buffer.
 Our buffer was created with `usage: GPUBufferUsage.STORAGE`.
 To read from it, it must contain the usage flag `GPUBufferUsage.MAP_READ`.
 However, this usage flag cannot be used in combination with any other usage flags except for `GPUBufferUsage.COPY_DST`.